 What is the best auto insurance company?

 The best car insurance company is going to be different for every driver.
-Each company has its pros and cons, and will appeal to different drivers.
-When you are shopping for car insurance, it is important to compare providers and find the one that meets your specific needs.
+Each company has its pros and cons and will appeal to different drivers.
+When you are shopping for car insurance, comparing providers could help you find the one that meets your specific needs.

 What information is not included on the declarations page?

-Insurance declarations pages tend to be very comprehensive documents.
+Insurance declaration pages tend to be very comprehensive documents.
 However, there is some information that is not included.
-For instance, you will not find your social security number on the dec page.
+For instance, you will likely not find your Social Security number on the dec page.
 You might also not see certain coverages that come standard with your policy, like identity theft protection or rental car reimbursement.
 Any coverage that you are paying extra for should be listed.

 What if the information on my declarations page is wrong?

 If you review your dec page and find incorrect information, you should contact your insurance company immediately to have it updated.
-You should also notify an agent if you get a new car, get a new license plate, change your last name, or add a driver to your policy.
+You should also notify an agent if you get a new car, change your last name or add a driver to your policy.
 After the information is processed, you will receive an updated copy of your declarations page with the changes reflected.